Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 &lt;&lt;TODO&gt;&gt;

-Artifacts combat equipement can get one of the following:
+Artifacts combat equipment can get one of the following:

 -   +1 Soak or Evasion (no more than +2 total)